-It is a vital device in the power system that links the generating stations and the users.
+It is a vital device in power transmission that links the generating stations and the users.

 A transformer comprises a pair of coils wound around a laminated magnetic core.
 The winding that supplies alternating current (AC) to the transformer is the primary winding or coil while the output coil is the secondary winding.

 Transformers can either be a step up, or a step down.
 A step-up transformer converts a low voltage, and high AC current into a high voltage, and low current.

 While the step down-converts a high AC voltage and low current, to a low voltage, and high AC current.

 Although we have different transformers, they still share common features.
 Below are the characteristics of an electrical transformer